And greetings to you, thrill seekers and music lovers, conversationalists all across the fruited plain.

 Yeah, right.

-And uh so he spent the entire weekend trying to find a grand jury that would indict me because this grand jury had gone out the same day after six months of being in session.
+And so he spent the entire weekend trying to find a grand jury that would indict me because this grand jury had gone out the same day after six months of being in session.

-Now you met with him, if I'm correct about this, two weeks before the first indictment was handed down.
+Now, you met with him, if I'm correct about this, two weeks before the first indictment was handed down.

-Yeah, but a month before, yeah.
+Yeah, about a month before, yeah.

-It was a voluntary interview that I agreed to go in and and just tell my side of the story.
+It was a voluntary interview that I agreed to go in and just tell my side of the story and show him that I had no day-to-day responsibility of how TRIMPAC this organization was run.

 I helped them raise money.

-Everything they did was extremely like legal.
+Everything they did was extremely legal.

-The same year the Texas Democrat Party sent seventy-five thousand dollars to the DNC, and the DN and they used that legally for other purposes, and they sent seventy-five thousand dollars to candidates in Texas.
+In fact, the whole notion that we laundered money by sending corporate funds to the Republican National Committee, the same year, the Texas Democrat Party sent $75,000 to the DNC, and they used that legally for other purposes, and they sent $75,000 to candidates in Texas.

-Yeah, well, you know how that goes.
+Well, you know how that goes.

 Did he give you an indication of what he was going to do?